Who am I?

 I then worked for almost twenty years at Redcliffe College, as the Head of Biblical Studies and as the librarian, I was made redundant in 2009, a couple of weeks after my 50th birthday.
 As Bilbo (who was himself 50 at the beginning of ‘The Hobbit’) would have said, it was clearly ‘time for a new adventure’!
 It reminded me that in ancient Israel there was the following command for the Levites: ‘from the age of fifty years they shall withdraw from the duty of the service and serve no more’ (Num 8:25).
 Although I’m neither a hobbit nor a Levite, it was encouraging that I was not alone in facing major changes at the age of fifty.

 I decided to become self-employed, and to set up a small home-based company.

 Other pages of the website will give you an indication of the sort of things I do; but feel free to consult me if there is anything else you think I ought to be able to do that might also, as a useful spinoff, help to pay the mortgage and bring up two teenage daughters…

-Oh, and if you got to this page by accident and you were really looking for a counsellor in the Gloucester area, please do visit my wife’s website.
+Oh, and if you got to this page by accident and you were really looking for a counsellor in Lincolnshire, please do visit my wife’s website.